princeabdul90/amera_store/README.md

 firebase to manage app users data, localization to manage multiple languages and more.

-## Weather App project dependencies
+## Amera Store project dependencies

 Open the project in your preferred IDE.
 Then, fetch the project’s dependencies by using the terminal to run make get from the root directory.